Voxco logo white

 How do you determine the right sample size?

-On the other hand, if your sample size is too small, then your research can be influenced by outliers and anomalies and you don’t get an accurate view of your target audience.
-Which is why you need to keep a few factors in mind while determining sample size.
+On the other hand, if your sample size is too small, then your research can be influenced by outliers and anomalies, and you don’t get an accurate view of your target audience.
+This is why you need to keep a few factors in mind while determining sample size.

 If you’re starting from scratch, the following tips should come in handy: